Last Updated on February 20, 2026

 Scoring the VTNE

 After you have completed the test, you will see a pass or fail score on the computer screen.
-This pass-or-fail score is preliminary, and you will receive an official score through e-mail about three or four weeks after the exam.
-The VTNE is scored on a scale, which means your score will not directly tell you how many questions you answered correctly.
+This pass-or-fail score is preliminary, and you will receive an official score through email about three or four weeks after the exam.
+The VTNE is scored on a scale, so your score will not directly indicate how many questions you answered correctly.

 Your raw score (the number of questions you answered correctly) is converted into a scale of 200 to 800 or a scale of 0 to 100.
-The type of scale on which your test is scored depends on the requirements of the state or province board where your results will be sent.
-On the 200 to 800 scale, a score of 425 and higher is passing.
-On the 0 to 100 scale, a score of 76% and higher (depending on your state or province’s standards) is passing (last three years average).
+The scale on which your test is scored depends on the requirements of the state or provincial board to which your results will be sent.
+On the 200-800 scale, a score of 425 or higher is passing.
+On the 0 to 100 scale, a score of 76% and higher (depending on your state or province’s standards) is passing (the last three years’ average).

 The AAVSB® recommends that candidates carefully read and understand all the topics covered in the latest handbook (PDF).
 Candidates may also consult the AAVSB website for additional information about the VTNE.